Linkmail16/linkmailLensApi/README.md

 image_path = "path/to/your/image.jpg"
 matches = lenSearchImg(image_path)

-# Get detailed results as Python objects
+# Get detailed results
-results = matches.response
+results = matches.response  # Also saves results to googleLensResults.json

 # Access specific information
 for result in results: